codebrew09/Machine-Learning/README.md

 The dataset used in this project includes customer feedback, with features such as:

 - Delivered on Time
-- Expected Order Delivery
+- Expected Order Came
 - Good Price for Order
+- User Ordered what they Want
+- Satisfied with Courier
+- App is Convenient
 - **Happiness** (Target variable)

 The target variable, `Happiness`, is a binary classification label where: